Biboswan/mws-restaurant-stage-2/README.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [Waffle Dashboard](https://waffle.io/udacity/mwnd-issues).
 Even better you can submit a Pull Request with a fix :)

-### Go to the [readme](https://github.com/Biboswan/mws-restaurant-stage-1/tree/bf01dee8e2570151f0d80a6a6f7f840ca0c6d202) of frontend to run the frontend server